LeBaron Bonney Files for Bankruptcy

 - Classified Ad service is a free benefit of MARC membership.
 As a benefit to our MARC members we do accept ads from Non – MARC Members who are selling cars or parts as in the case of a deceased family member or friend.

 - MARC accepts NO responsibility or liability for the content, possible misrepresentation of items, or any other disputes that may result from an ad placed on this web site.
 The advertiser accepts the sole responsibility for the ads content.

 - MARC reserves the right to reject any ad deemed to be unfit or inappropriate.

-- Ads will be posted on the web site for 4 months.
+- Ads will be posted on the web site for 4 months and in the Model A News for 1 month.
 Upon request, we will remove or extend the time as needed.